 "Would you please have a seat".

 Lagoon is GREAT!!!
-It may not look like a special or unique park, but it's honestly one of my favorite parks in America.
+It may not look like a special or unique park, but it's honestly one of my favorite amusement parks in America.
+Yeah, I rank this on par with parks like Knoebels and Holiday World.
 It just has everything.
 It has a great coaster collection with some old gems that are sadly dying out, along with some new modern and custom roller coasters.
 But on top of that, they also have a GREAT flat ride collection, a GREAT water ride, a fun little water park, and even a great educational exhibit with Pioneer Village.
 It almost doesn't seem like your typical American Theme Park.
-After visiting a ton of theme parks in both North America and Europe, Lagoon is far more similar to the average European park than it is to the average American park.
+After visiting a ton of theme parks around the world, Lagoon is far more similar to the average European park than it is to the average American park.
 It just has this great atmosphere and this great vibe that just makes it such a good park.
 I know a lot of people haven't heard of it and are still screaming "BULLSH*T!!!
 NO WAY IS IT THAT GOOD!!!".
 And maybe it's not the park for you, but honestly, yeah.
 I love Lagoon.
 There's a reason I've gone back repeatedly and keep making the drive out from California to Utah.
 Because I just really love Lagoon and wish more parks were like it.
 Granted, I also just love Salt Lake City and enjoy the rest of the area, but still!!!
 I HIGHLY recommend getting out to Lagoon.
-It's a great park and I hope that Cannibal will give it the love from the coaster enthusiast community that it deserves.
+It's a great park that I hope gets more love from the coaster community.

 *Are there kiddy coaster restrictions? - No. You can ride Puff the Fire Dragon.